 If we could dig through the Earth’s surface right in the center, we would find four different layers.
-It is the activity in these layers, beneath the Earth’s surface that causes earthquakes and volcanoes.
+It’s the activity in these layers, beneath the Earth’s surface that causes earthquakes and volcanoes.

 From the center outwards, the Earth’s layers are, the inner core, the outer core, the mantle and the crust.
 We live on the crust, and this is the layer we know most about.

-In the Earth’s crust, there are about 20 plates, which are all moving in different directions, and at different speeds.
-When these plates crash together, or pull apart, or get jammed together, and suddenly become free, this causes an earthquake.
+The Earth’s crust contains around 15-20 tectonic plates , which are all moving in different directions and at different speeds.
+Some of these plates are so big that they cover entire continents.
+When these plates crash together, pull apart or get jammed together and suddenly become free, this causes an earthquake.

 The movement of these big massive rocks (Plates) in the ground, is called the Fault Line.